Reckitt clinches deal to buy Schiff for $1.4 billion

 HEALTH AND HYGIENE

-"Schiff's portfolio is an excellent fit with our strategic focus on health and hygiene," said Rakesh Kapoor, Reckitt's chief executive, adding that he aimed to "realise synergies as soon as possible".
+"Schiff's portfolio is an excellent fit with our strategic focus on health and hygiene," said Rakesh Kapoor, Reckitt's chief executive, adding that he aimed to "realize synergies as soon as possible".

 Reckitt has a strong track record of achieving savings and sales synergies from previous takeovers, which include the acquisition of Boots's OTC drugs business, cough medicines company Adams and Durex condoms group SSL.